fermiPy/Workshop_2022/docs/index.md

 development and maintenance of public tools to analysis Fermi LAT data.
 Focusing in particular on the "Fermipy" software package.

+### Workshop details

+When: January 17, 18, 19 2023.

+Where: SLAC National Lab.
+Palo Alto, CA

+Who: We are planning for up to 30 attendees in person, as well as some remote attendees.
+In addition to LAT members, it would be good to invite and welcome some community participation through the Fermi Users Group.

+Financials: We are hoping to any registration costs, or to keep them minival.

+Registration form:

+Survey for participants:

 ### Topics covered

 1. Fermipy organization, packaging, testing, distribution